Niagara Region and other levels of government offer the following tax rebates and deferral programs:

 Contact your local municipality to determine if it has a property tax program for heritage properties.

-The Municipal Act, 2001 provides for rebates to vacant business units at the same percentage as discounts afforded to property owners of vacant and excess land.
-These percentages are 30% for commercial properties and 35% for industrial properties.
+The Municipal Act, 2001 and associated Ontario Regulation provides for rebates to vacant commercial or industrial property owners of vacant and / or excess land.
+These percentages are in accordance with the below table:

 To be eligible for a rebate, a building or portion of a building must satisfy specific conditions.